 In 2014, following closure of the portions of the Tacoma Landfill as required by the Consent Decree, the remaining recovery and transfer facilities continued to be permitted by the Tacoma Pierce County Health Department (TPCHD) through the same permitting process.
 All closed portions of the Landfill will also be covered by a TPCHD closure permit, which may be incorporated into the overall facility permit.
 The closure permit will mirror the requirements implemented as a result of the Landfill remedial action.
 The Tacoma-Pierce County Health Department has determined that the Tacoma Landfill is exempt under RCW 70.105D and WAC 173-351-700(4)(c) from TPCHD closure permit requirements.
-However, the City and the TPCHD are working cooperatively on an agreement pursuant to which the City will voluntarily comply with the TPCHD closure permit requirements.
+In February of 2019, the City and the TPCHD executed an agreement where in the City agreed to comply with TPCHD closure permit requirements and a new Solid Waste permit was issued by TPCHD expiring in March of 2020.
+The new Solid Waste Permit was renewed in 2021 and now expires March 24, 2022.

-Long-term plans for the closed capped areas of the Tacoma Landfill include recreational facilities, such as trails and playfields, as well as other govern mental facilities, such as greenhouses for grounds maintenance operations.
+Long-term plans for the closed capped areas of the Tacoma Landfill include recreational facilities, such as trails and playfields, as well as other governmental facilities, such as greenhouses for grounds maintenance operations.
 All development on the Tacoma Landfill site must be designed to accommodate differential settlement and allow for continued functioning of the environmental remediation systems.

-The Division reported \$14,865,976 as landfill post-closure care liability as of December 31, 2019 based on 100% use of the total capacity of the Tacoma Landfill.
-This compares to \$15,724,975 at December 31, 2018 based on 100% of capacity.
+The Division reported \$14,435,352 as landfill post-closure care liability as of December 31, 2020 based on 100% use of the total capacity of the Tacoma Landfill.
+This compares to \$14,865,976 at December 31, 2019 based on 100% of capacity.
 Actual care costs may be higher or lower due to inflation, changes in technology, or changes in regulations.
 The Division will be responsible for the costs of additional work if migration of pollutants from the site is not completely controlled by current remedial actions.
 To meet the previous requirements of State and Federal laws and regulations, contributions were made to a reserve for financing closure costs.